RonT23/WSN/README.md

 ## LSTM for short-range weather forecasting

 LSTM networks are specialized variant of RNN known for their distinctive ability to capture long term dependencies and expose intricate patterns within sequential data efficiently making them appropriate for modeling the meteorological variables.
 An LSTM cell as depicted in Figure 4 is a more complex network than the simple Vanilla RNN.
 Its unique features however make it capable of resolving many of the problems present in classic RNN variations such as the vanishing and exploding gradients situations.
-Fiugre 3 depicts the architecture of the LSTM cell.

 ![Alt text](./img/figure_4.png)